 A bull flag breakout happens when a large bullish candlestick forms a flag pole with consolidation candles that pull back near support levels.
 When a bullish candlestick breaks above the consolidation of a flag then that’s when a potential breakout is occurring.
 Ideally you’d like to see price continue and break above the top of flag pole.

-What Do the Technicals Say?
+What Do the Technicals Say a Bull Flag Should Look Like?

 Technical analysis is important but it’s nothing without candlesticks.
 Candlesticks are the most important part the technical analysis basics.
 They form key support and resistance areas.